blackfox20092006/SingleQBITEncoding/README.md

-# Quantum Image Classification on MNIST
+# Quantum Image Classification on MNIST using 1 QBit

 This repository contains two Jupyter notebooks exploring different approaches to Quantum Image Classification, specifically focusing on binary classification of handwritten digits (0s and 1s) from the MNIST dataset: singleqbitencodingmnist.ipynb: An implementation of the 1-qubit encoding method, based on the paper "Efficient Quantum Image Classification Using Single Qubit Encoding" by Philip Easom-McCaldin et al.